Planning For Divorce in 2019 with New Tax Laws

 While the nuances of the new law will have to be worked out by divorce attorneys over time, especially when it comes to how this new law will affect divorce negotiations, and every financial situation is unique, you may want to consider discussing a lump sum arrangement with your ex as divorce payment, as this can be easier to plan for and also eliminate some of the tension potentially caused by the loss of the alimony deduction.
 However, keep in mind that the tax rules will not change for those who are already paying/receiving alimony pursuant to a divorce decree entered into and filed prior to January 1, 2019.
 Still, if you make changes to your divorce settlement in 2019, you could be subject to the new rules.

 Contact Our Florida Divorce & Alimony Attorneys Today To Find Out More

-Our attorneys focus on all areas of family law, including alimony, child support, divorce, equitable distribution, parenting and time sharing, and serve clients in Davie, Fort Lauderdale, and surrounding areas of Florida.
+Our attorneys focus on all areas of family law, including alimony, child support, divorce, equitable distribution, parenting and time sharing, and serve clients in Fort Lauderdale, Fort Lauderdale, and surrounding areas of Florida.
 Contact us at Trachman & Ballot-Lena, P.A. to find out more.